What is learning? From theory to practice

 Organizational setup

 The organizational setup entails, for instance, the school or training schedule.
-It should align with psychological principles.
-It should avoid fatigue and boredom.
-So, it would be helpful to train difficult subjects at the best learning times.
-Also, a positive relationship between instructor and student contributes to the learning outcome.
-If the student trusts the trainer and is motivated, this will be reflected in the learning outcomes.
+It should align with psychological principles and avoid fatigue and boredom.
+So, it would be helpful to train on difficult subjects at the best learning times.
+Also, a positive relationship between the instructor and the learner contributes to the learning outcome.
+If the learner trusts the trainer and is motivated, this will be reflected in the learning outcomes.

 Methodology of instruction